Creek Fern

 Plant Description

-Cranfillia fluviatilis, also known as River Fern, Kiwikiwi, or Creek Fern (formerly Blechnum fluviatile), is a distinctive species of "hard fern" native to New Zealand and southeast Australia.
+Cranfillia fluviatilis , also known as River Fern, Kiwikiwi, or Creek Fern (formerly Blechnum fluviatile ), is a distinctive species of "hard fern" native to New Zealand and southeast Australia Discover more about native shrubs.
 It is characterized by its ground-hugging rosette shape, with ladder-like fronds that can reach up to 50 cm in length.
-The fertile fronds are dark brown and spiky, standing upright from the center of the plant, while the drooping sterile fronds, with their nearly round leaflets, form the rosette.
+The fertile fronds are dark brown and spiky, standing upright from the centre of the plant, while the drooping sterile fronds, with their nearly round leaflets, form the rosette.
 As the plant ages, it develops a short trunk central to a surrounding colony.
 This hardy fern thrives in moist, shaded conditions, commonly found in damp, shady areas with acidic, moist, and boggy soil, particularly beside streams in forest areas.

 Quick Facts